marcduiker/building-a-resilient-workflow-with-durable-functions/labs/1_creating_a_function_project.md

 ### 1. Create a Function App with a ServiceBusTrigger function

 With your IDE of choice create a Function App with a Servicebus Topic triggered function.
+The suggested name for the function, and the class, is `NeoEventProcessingClient`.

 - When asked, specify that you want to use the Storage Emulator which is used to run the app locally.
-- Specify the following Servicebus settings in teh `ServiceBusTrigger` attribute:
+- Specify the following Servicebus settings in the `ServiceBusTrigger` attribute:

     -   Connectionstring setting name: `NEOEventsTopic`
     -   Topic name: `neo-events`